pixu1980/karaoke-tracker/docs/coding-styleguides/css.md

 Architecture is fundamental to avoid conflicts when writing CSS as an app grows bigger, and it's needed to make sense out of your CSS alone, and that's when you need to adopt a technique to help you with it and remain consistent.

-It must be something you like or the team agrees with, here some examples:

-- BEM — Block Element Modifiers
-- OOCSS — Object-Oriented CSS
-- ITCSS - Inverted Triangle CSS
-- SMACSS — Scalable Modular Architecture for CSS
-- CUBE CSS - Composition Utility Block Element CSS

-All these are CSS structure guidelines you can follow to better structure your selectors and style in general.
-This is totally optional concept to adopt but it is worth mentioning in case you come across things like this out there.

-Let's define our own.

 PIX CSS - Prepare Identify eXtend CSS

 Prepare (design tokens, utilities):